Attachmate Worldwide | Contact Us | NetIQ.com

 VHI logging is useful for temporarily troubleshooting or gathering usage statistics if the alternative recommended options are not available or applicable:

-• For gathering VHI server usage statistics, SNMP (Simple Network Management Protocol) is recommended.
-For more information on using SNMP, see Technical Note 40011.
+• For gathering VHI server usage statistics, the “high water mark” message or SNMP (Simple Network Management Protocol) is recommended.
+For more information on “high water mark” tracking, see KB 7021568.

-Configuring the Session Server to log all messages can have a high impact on server performance (CPU time and disk space).
+Configuring the session server to log all messages can have a high impact on server performance.
 Thus, the above alternatives are recommended when practical.

 Enabling VHI Logging

-Follow the steps below to set up logging.
+Follow the steps below to set up session server logging.

 Note: Log All Messages has an impact on server performance.
 You may want to select a reduced logging level for improved performance on heavily loaded servers.

-1. In the Log Storage Directory field, enter the location where the log file should be saved.
+1. In the Log Storage Directory field, you can modify the location where the log file should be saved.
 By default, this is a subdirectory in your VHI installation directory.

 2. Enable System Logging if you also want the messages to be sent to the operating system log (Windows event log, or UNIX/Linux syslog daemon; see also Operating System Logs section below).

-Note: The VHI Log Manager service must be installed and running on the same system(s) as Session Server and/or AADS components.
-(In a Session Server load balancing configuration or AADS failover configuration, Log Manager runs on each system.)
-For more information on starting VHI services, see Technical Note 10004.
+Note: The VHI Log Manager service must be installed and running on the same system(s) as the session server.
+(In a session server load distribution configuration, Log Manager runs on each system.)
+For information on starting VHI services, see KB 7021352.

 After you have captured the desired problem or traffic, repeat the steps above to reset the Default Log Level to its original value.